confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 - _Windowed Keys_: when we have structured key support, we can `ASSERT DATA` and just provide the struct as the value.
 Until then, windowed keys will either be unsupported or stringified.
-- _Tombstones_: we will implement `DELETE FROM table WHERE key = value` syntax to allow tombstones to be inserted into tables, both for ksqlDB and the testing tool.
+- _Tombstones_: we will implement `DELETE FROM table WHERE key = value` syntax to allow tombstones to be inserted into tables, both for ksqlDB and YATT.
 - _Null Values for Streams_: insert `null` values into streams will not be supported for the first iteration of YATT.
 Eventually, if we want to support this, we can add a directive like `--@null.value: topic key` to produce a `null` valued record into a specific topic/source.
 - _Other Unsupported Inserts_: there are other types of inserts that ksqlDB doesn't allow for at the moment (e.g. `enum` support or binary formats).
-This is only somewhat a regression from the existing QTT tests, so we may or may not decide to support it in YATT.
+This is only somewhat a regression from the existing (R)QTT tests, so we may or may not decide to support it in YATT.

 ### Error Reporting & UX

-One of the bigger concerns with the existing testing tool is that it's helpful in letting us know _that_ an error happened, but not so much _why_ it happened or even at times _what_ exactly happened.
+One of the bigger concerns with the existing ksql-test-runner is that it's helpful in letting us know _that_ an error happened, but not so much _why_ it happened or even at times _what_ exactly happened.
 To avoid this pitfall, the errors will include:

-- the assert statement that failed
+- the assert statement that failed, with a link to the line that failed in the test file
 - the actual data, and the expected data
 - the ability to add `PRINT` statements to debug the issue further by printing topic contents

 When data comparisons fail, we will leverage our SQL formatters to display the errors the same way we display `SELECT` statements - in a tabular, easy-to-digest way.
+YATT will alternatively take in a flag that allows failure messages to be output as machine-readable JSON, and this will leverage our existing REST API JSON formats and be helpful for users reporting test failures programmatically via some CI pipeline.

 ### Extensions

-There are some extensions to this testing tool that we may want to consider.
+There are some extensions to YATT that we may want to consider.
 I'm listing them here because I'm currently in the mindset of thinking about them, and I don't want to forget!

 - _BYO Kafka_: we may want to allow users to "plug in their own kafka" cluster and run these tests